Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 The antibiotic effect of the herb led a Californian-Mexican research group specifically back to the substance dodecanal.

-In a study, the scientists isolated the antibacterial substance of fresh coriander leaves.
+In a study, scientists isolated the antibacterial substance from fresh coriander leaves.

-Tests proved that naturally occurring antibacterial substance is by two times more effective as the antibiotic gentamicin usually used against Salmonella.
+Tests have proven that a naturally occurring antibacterial substance is twice as effective as the antibiotic gentamicin, which is typically used against Salmonella.

 It is worthwhile to integrate both fresh Coriander and coriander seeds into the diet.

-The cilantro also has loads of antioxidants and provides chlorophyll that strengthens our immune system and acts against inflammation.
+The cilantro also contains a high amount of antioxidants and provides chlorophyll, which strengthens our immune system and helps combat inflammation.

 Antioxidants against inflammatory diseases

-Another argument for the healing power of Coriander is the antioxidants that occur mainly in the coriander leaves.
+Another argument for the healing power of Coriander is the presence of antioxidants, which are mainly found in the coriander leaves.
 Especially effective against inflammatory disorders is the concentrated coriander leaf extract.

-Scientists have found that patients with chronic inflammatory diseases such as rheumatism have underperformed many antioxidants in the body.
+Scientists have found that patients with chronic inflammatory diseases, such as rheumatism, have underperformed in producing many antioxidants in the body.
 The exceptionally high incidence of antioxidants in coriander leaves can help to reduce inflammation.

-But even the seeds of the herb appear effective against chronic inflammatory diseases.
+However, even the seeds of the herb appear to be effective against chronic inflammatory diseases.

 This confirmed research by the All India Institute of Medical Sciences (AIIMS) in New Delhi.